numpy/numpy/_randomgen/README.md

   the optional keyword argument `dtype`
 * Core random number generators can fill existing arrays using the `out` keyword argument
+* Standardizes integer-values random values as int64 for all platforms.

 ### New Functions